 Dos: A carpet for every room!
 Whether your floor is made of wood or ceramic, consider incorporating a small carpet in each room, in order to match the rest of the decor: a rooster motif in the kitchen for instance, and a lavender/white striped carpet in the bedroom.

-In the kitchen, showcase your wooden bread board, your enameled jugs, cake mold, and your striped cloths.
+In the kitchen, showcase your wooden breadboard, your enameled jugs, cake mold, and your striped cloths.
 Complete your decor with wicker baskets, (in their natural color or white), filled with fruits or dry flowers.

 Don’ts: any contemporary or minimalist element that would greatly distort the style of your French provincial furniture.
-On the other side, using an antique wardrobe to furnish a French provincial decor, is quite in order and even highly advisable.
+On the other side, using an antique wardrobe to furnish a French provincial decor, is quite an in order and even highly advisable.
 It will bring a touch of shabby chic to the overall mood of the room.
-It will also be very useful to store are your linens, blankets, towels and other utilities that you want to put away.
+It will also be very useful to store are your linens, blankets, towels, and other utilities that you want to put away.

 French Provincial Decor Tip #4: Lighting

 Adequate lighting elements are the final touch needed to give a French provincial feeling to your home.
-You can use wrought iron sconces, table and wall lamps made of brass or other brushed metals, capped with glass or fabrics lampshades.
+You can use wrought iron sconces, table and wall lamps made of brass or other brushed metals, capped with glass or fabric lampshades.

 An antique chandelier above the bed or the dining table is of course a must.
 As a matter of facts, antiques lamps and chandeliers can be pretty easy to find at flea markets or even online on auction sites.